RuthAngus/aviary/README.md

 # aviary
-Inferring ages from velocity dispersions
+Inferring ages from velocity dispersions and fitting a GP gyrochronology model.

 NOTEBOOKS
 =========

+*Cross_Validation*: using cross validation to test the quality of the fit.

 *Get_cluster_scatter*: Calculate the scatter in the clusters to estimate errorbars.

+*GP_fit*: a from-scratch version of the GP fit.
+Currently looks pretty good.

+*Nice_plots*: Making a plot of kinematic data with cluster data for talks.

 *Comparison_with_Spada*: Comparing model with the model of Spada & Lanzafame (2019).
 Didn't get very far, but has code to load pickled results.

-*Nice_plots*: Making a plot of kinematic data with cluster data for talks.

 *GP_demo_hackszors*: mucking around with the GP fit.

-*GP_fit*: a from-scratch version of the GP fit.
-Currently looks pretty good.

 *GP_demo*: Fitting the GP gyro relation.